bouzidanas/pynote-notebook-editor/README.md

 - **Sandboxed:** WebAssembly gives Python execution a natural security boundary.
 Code runs inside the browser sandbox in a separate worker thread, with no access to your filesystem and no way to touch the page directly, which makes opening untrusted notebooks a lot less scary.
 - **Interactive:** build sliders, toggles, forms, and layouts straight from Python with `pynote_ui`.
 No frontend code, and components are live objects: set a property from Python and the UI updates in place, no cell re-run.
 - **Reactive:** a marimo-style reactive mode tracks which cells depend on which variables and re-runs dependent cells automatically.
 Three more execution modes (Sequential, Hybrid, Concurrent) when you want manual control.
 - **Themeable:** colors, fonts, spacing, borders, shadows, all of it.
-Your theme can be saved into the notebook file itself so it carries its look wherever it goes.
+Your theme can be saved into the notebook file itself so it carries the look wherever it goes.
 - **Built for presentation:** presentation mode, per-cell code visibility, and section-scoped styling where everything under a heading shares theme elements.
 - **Charts:** a declarative plotting API built on Observable Plot.
 Charts follow the notebook theme automatically.
-- **A real editor:** autocomplete with type info, signature help, hover tooltips, multi-cursor editing, find and replace, line operations.
+- **A real code editor:** autocomplete with type info, signature help, hover tooltips, multi-cursor editing, find and replace, line operations.
-- **WYSIWYG markdown:** edit markdown cells rich-text style (Milkdown) with a formatting toolbar, tables, captions, and cell splitting at the cursor.
+- **WYSIWYG markdown editor:** edit markdown cells rich-text style (Milkdown) with a formatting toolbar, tables, captions, and cell splitting at the cursor.
-- **ipynb compatible:** opens and saves regular `.ipynb` files.
 - **Files built in:** a Files and Data panel for the in-browser filesystem.
 Upload, organize, and read files from Python.
-- **Nothing lost:** sessions persist across tab closes and refreshes, and undo/redo covers structural changes like adding, editing, moving, and deleting cells.
+- **Nothing lost:** sessions persist across tab closes and refreshes, and undo/redo covers structural changes as well like adding, moving, and deleting cells.
 - **Works on your phone:** responsive layout with a mobile cell-action drawer for editing on small screens.
 - **Learn by doing:** interactive [tutorials](https://pynote-notebook.vercel.app/?open=tutorial) built as notebooks, right in the app.
 Press `Ctrl-\` for keyboard shortcuts.